sohlost/rag-llm-QnA-App/README.md

 [To see how to tool works check out](/assets)

-As you can see the LLM App enables AI-powered search from multiple unstructured documents like tax information from different countries, and indexes input data in real-time just after you upload files to the cloud storage.

 ## How to run the tool

 ### Run with Docker

 1. Create `.env` file in the root directory of the project, copy and paste the below config.
-Replace the `OPENAI_API_TOKEN` configuration value with your key `{OPENAI_API_KEY}` and replace `DROPBOX_LOCAL_FOLDER_PATH` with a path where Dropbox folder is located `{REPLACE_WITH_DROPBOX_FOLDER_PATH}`.
-For example, if the current project folder is `DROPBOX-SEARCH-TOOL`, you navigate to the Dropbox path in the home directory: `../Dropbox/documents`.
+Replace the `OPENAI_API_TOKEN` configuration value with your key `{OPENAI_API_KEY}`.
 Other properties are optional to change and be default.

 ```bash
 OPENAI_API_TOKEN={OPENAI_API_KEY}